The price of Halloween chocolates has increased by 7.5% compared to last year, prompting manufacturers to promote gummies and licorice instead

 ADVERTISEMENT

 Chocolate manufacturers are facing shrinking profits and slowing sales, leading them to pivot towards gummies, licorice, and flavored creams.
+Consumer demand for expensive chocolates has weakened, while the costs for chocolate companies have experienced double pressure: first from supply chain disruptions during the pandemic, and now from cocoa bean shortages.

 The article is not finished.
 Click on the next page to continue.